swhsiang/comfyui-tutorial-agent/docs/tutor-agent-tech-design-doc.md

 4. **Launch Phase**
    - **Deployment**
      - [ ] Task: Set up the production environment for the frontend and backend.
-     - [ ] Task: Deploy the chatbot interface to the Comfy UI sidebar.
-     - [ ] Task: Deploy the backend server to a cloud provider (e.g., AWS, GCP).
+     - [ ] Task: Deploy the backend server to a cloud provider (e.g., Cloudflare).
    - **Documentation**
      - [ ] Task: Create user documentation for the chatbot interface.
      - [x] Task: Create technical documentation for the system architecture and components.